NVIDIA/NVFlare/docs/programming_guide/controllers/scatter_and_gather_workflow.rst

 use that in its training process, then returning the local training result as a ``Shareable``.

 You will need to configure your own ``Trainer`` in config_fed_client.json.
-Example FL configurations can be found in :ref:`user_guide/application:NVIDIA FLARE Application`.
+Example FL configurations can be found in :ref:`application`.

 Learnable
 ---------